 This scenario probably sounds pretty ridiculous, but it happens in digital commerce all the time.

-A crucial component of an industrial manufacturer’s website is its digital part configurator tool.
+A crucial component of an industrial manufacturer’s website is its interactive part configurator tool.
 Customers want to be able to digitally configure parts and test designs before they can make confident, educated purchases.

 In a 2015 case study on e-Commerce KPI by Wolfgang Digital, CEO Alan Coleman concluded, “if you can increase pages viewed and time on site it will push up your conversion rate.”
 (You can read Coleman’s summary on Moz or the full study here)

 What does this mean for you?
 If you want to increase sales or conversions, keep clients on your site through the entire process.